martendo/gpss.py/docs/syntax.md

 GENERATE    18,6
 TERMINATE   1
 ~~~
-In the example above, there are two statements: `GENERATE` and
+In the example above, there are two Statements: `GENERATE` and
 `TERMINATE`.
-Both of these statements have Operands: the `GENERATE`
+Both of these Statements have Operands: the `GENERATE`
 Block has an A Operand of 18 and a B Operand of 6.
 The `GENERATE`
 Block can take more Operands, but they're optional, so if left out,
 default values are assumed.
 The `TERMINATE` Block has just one Operand